**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 2. Customer satisfaction remains a priority, even in a shortened sales cycle.

-In the end, a shortened sales cycle should feel less like a rushed visit through a fast-food drive-thru and more like a carefully curated tasting menu.
-By applying these strategies, you can develop your sales process into an productivity-chiefly improved, enjoyable vistas that leaves both parties satisfied and ready for the next chapter.
+In the end, a shortened sales cycle should feel less like a rushed visit through a fast-food drive-thru and more like a meticulously curated tasting menu.
+By applying these strategies, you can transform your sales process into an efficient, enjoyable vistas that leaves both parties satisfied and ready for the next chapter.

 Sales Cycle: The Never-Ending Story, Starring Your Customers